How to Form Singular and Plural Nouns in Slovak for English Speakers

 Understanding Singular and Plural Nouns in Slovak

-- Masculine nouns often add -i or -ovia
+- Masculine nouns usually add -i or -ovia in plural.

-- Feminine nouns usually change -a to -y or -e
+- Feminine nouns typically change the ending -a to -y or -e.

-- Neuter nouns typically change -o or -e to -á
+- Neuter nouns often change the ending -o or -e to -á.

 Examples of Singular and Plural Forms